Water Safe Crystals: Full List + What to Avoid (UK)

-If you are searching for water safe crystals, you are usually trying to avoid one common mistake: rinsing a stone that can be damaged by water.
-Some crystals handle a quick rinse well, while others can dissolve, crack, rust, become dull or lose their finish.
+If you are searching for water safe crystals, you are usually trying to avoid one common mistake: rinsing a stone that water can damage.
+Some crystals handle a quick rinse well.
+Others can dissolve, crack, rust, become dull, lose their polish, or in a few cases release substances you should not get on your skin or in your drink.

-This guide explains which crystals can usually go in water for brief contact, which crystals should stay dry, and the safest cleansing alternatives if you are unsure.
-It also covers common questions like can rose quartz go in water, is amethyst water safe, can citrine go in water and can selenite go in water.
+This guide explains exactly which crystals can usually go in water for brief contact, which should stay dry, which are unsafe to put in water at all, and the simple reason behind each rule.
+It answers the most common questions, including can rose quartz go in water, is amethyst water safe, can citrine go in water, can selenite go in water and which crystals are toxic in water.

 Quick picks for UK shoppers